ParrotSec/airgeddon/CONTRIBUTING.md

 ## Collaborating Translators

 1. Ask ALWAYS before start a translation to add a new language (by mail at [v1s1t0r.1s.h3r3@gmail.com], by Twitter at [@OscarAkaElvis], by [IRC] or [Discord] channel).
 Contact to the development team in order to know what are you going to do.
 You'll be informed about how to proceed.
-2. Once new language is approved or if you are going to update an existing one, update the date under shebang on every commit.
-3. Translate the strings located in `language_strings.sh` and the existing phrases _language_strings_handling_messages function_ in `airgeddon.sh`.
+2. Translate the strings located in `language_strings.sh`, the existing strings of _language_strings_handling_messages_ function in `airgeddon.sh` and the strings of _missing_dependencies_text_ function in `missing_dependencies.sh` (this last file is in plugins dir).
-4. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.
+3. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.
-5. Remember that pull requests done over master branch will be rejected.
+4. Remember that pull requests done over master branch will be rejected.
 Read the git workflow policy first.
-6. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of submitting pull requests.
+5. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of submitting pull requests.
-7. Knowledge about `git` is mandatory (at least basic commands) to push directly into the project repository.
+6. Knowledge about `git` is mandatory (at least basic commands) to push directly into the project repository.

 ## Collaborating Developers and Plugins Development

 #### For direct interaction with the repository (plugins development excluded):

-1. First of all ask ALWAYS before performing a development.
-Ask to the developement team to set what is going to be
+1. First ask ALWAYS before performing a development.
+Ask the developement team to set what is going to be.
 2. Tweak *"AIRGEDDON_DEVELOPMENT_MODE"* variable to "true" for faster development skipping intro and initial checks or change *"AIRGEDDON_DEBUG_MODE"* variable for verbosity.
 3. Respect the **4 width tab indentation**, code style and the **UTF-8 encoding**.
 4. Use **LF** (Unix) line break type (not CR or CRLF).